 Based on recommendations of a review led by the Inspector-General for Emergency Management, the Victorian Government has adopted a new approach to fuel management and bushfire risk reduction.
 This approach focuses on how effective actions are in reducing risk, not just the number of hectares burnt or modified.
 It also means thinking about both public and private land, with closer cooperation between CFA, Parks Victoria, DELWP, councils and land owners to help protect the things that matter most to our communities.

 New bushfire management strategies for Barwon South West region are being developed.
 This process will help determine where risk reduction activity such as planned burning takes place, as well as how often and how much land is burnt or modified.
 During phase one, the community told us the most important things to protect and preserve are: human life, human health and well-being, the natural environment, Aboriginal cultural heritage, critical infrastructure, private property and regional economies.
-Our community also told us roadside vegetation was of special interest and we have been working on a pilot project with experts from Melbourne University to better understand how roadside vegetation management affects bushfire risk.
+Our community also told us roadside vegetation was of special interest and we have been working on a pilot project with experts from the University of Melbourne to better understand how roadside vegetation management affects bushfire risk.

 With the assistance of fire scientists, and input from the community and partner agencies, we have developed a range of management strategies.
 Each of these strategies have different impacts on the things the community has said are important.
-We now need your help in considering the final bushfire risk management strategies so that we find the right balance in protecting the things that matter most.
-We would also like you to tell us how you think bushfire risk on private land could best be managed.

 Understanding our strategies